DanielFaulkner/CodingTutorials/OSDevelopment/5FilesystemsFAT12.md

 Each even numbered cluster (FAT12 entry) is present in the first 12bits of the 2 bytes loaded into the 16bit register, while each odd cluster is loaded into the last 12bits of the 2 bytes loaded into the register.
 Therefore for even entries the bits need to be shifted to the right 4 places using the 'shr' instruction and odd entries need to have the first 4 bits set to zero using the 'and' instruction.

 With the correct bytes loaded into a register and processed the values can be checked using the 'cmp' instruction, the example here only checks for empty or bad sectors instead of all invalid options but the principle is the same.
-If no errors are found and the end of the file hasn't been reached then the nuxt cluster value is loaded into a register and the process loops back to the start.
+If no errors are found and the end of the file hasn't been reached then the next cluster value is loaded into a register and the process loops back to the start.

 Loading the cluster is relatively easy but does require calculating the start position of the FAT filesystem data region, which comes immediately after the Root Directory table.
 The data region of the filesystem can be calculated by adding together the number of reserved sectors, the number of sectors used for the File Allocation Table and the number of sectors used for the Root directory table, all values calculated previously in this guide.
 Alternatively as we have already calculated the start position of the Root directory table and we know the data region starts after this table we can simply add the Root directory table size to it's start position.